° Chief Executive Officer

 Raised in California’s Salinas Valley, Brian has a deep understanding of how agricultural innovations have evolved and must continue to do so with sustainable, energy-efficient solutions.
 At Concentric Power, Brian leads company strategy, technology and product roadmaps, and project development.

 Brian has spent his career in and out of power plants and processing facilities for the energy and food industries.
-Previously, Brian spent five years in China where he built an ammonia processing plant and acted as plant general manager to launch the business and product line.
-He was also a venture partner and entrepreneur-in-residence with two local Chinese venture capital firms where he oversaw their clean energy investment strategies, contributing to $1.35 billion raised.
+He spent five years in China building an ammonia processing plant and acted as plant general manager to launch the business and product line.
+He was also a venture partner and entrepreneur-in-residence with two local Chinese venture capital firms where he oversaw clean energy investment strategies, contributing to $1.35 billion raised.
 When returning to the U.S., Brian joined the U.S. Department of Energy where he worked within the Energy Efficiency and Renewable Energy (EERE) Group, along with several clean energy startups.

 Brian currently serves on the board of directors for the Massachusetts Institute of Technology Entrepreneurship Competition, where he was the lead organizer as an MBA student.
-The “MIT $100K” is a year long competition and the largest student-led organization at MIT.
+The “MIT $100K” is a year-long competition and the largest student-led organization at MIT.

 Brian holds a B.S. in mechanical engineering from UCLA, with an emphasis in electro-mechanical systems design and control, and an MBA from MIT.

 Brian lives in Carmel Valley with his wife and two children.